mattijn/topojson/README.md

 - https://bost.ocks.org/mike/topology/ and https://github.com/topojson by Mike Bostocks and
 - https://github.com/calvinmetcalf/topojson.py by Calvin Metcalf.

-The reason for development of this package was the willingness to adopt Shapely (GEOS) and NumPy for the core-functionalities in deriving the Topology and to provide a better integration with other geographical packages available within the Python ecosystem (eg. `geopandas` and `altair`).
-Also the possibility of including the many tests available in the JavaScript implementation was hoped-for.
+The reason for development of this package was the willingness:
+- To adopt `shapely` (GEOS) and `numpy` for the core-functionalities in deriving the Topology.
+- To provide a better integration with other geographical packages available within the Python ecosystem (eg. `geopandas` and `altair`).
+- Also the possibility of including the many tests available in the JavaScript implementation was hoped-for.

-To create a certain synergy between the JavaScript and Python implementation the same naming conventions were adopted for the processing steps (`extract`, `join`, `cut`, `dedup`, `hashmap`).
+To create a certain synergy between the JavaScript and Python implementation the same naming conventions was adopted for the processing steps (`extract`, `join`, `cut`, `dedup`, `hashmap`).
 Even though the actual code differs significant.

 Some subtile differences are existing between the JavaScript implementation and the current Python implementation for deriving the Topology.
 Some of these deviation are briefly mentioned here: